insight-creative/milksource.com/content/_index.md

   enabled: true
   heading: About Milk Source
   body: >-
-    <p>Milk Source’s goal every day is to be an outstanding dairy producer through exceptional care of animals, sustainable practices, environmental accountability and constant attention to detail.
-We are proud of our honest and considerate work force, and have earned a reputation as a rewarding place to work.</p>
+    Milk Source’s goal every day is to be an outstanding dairy producer through exceptional care of animals, sustainable practices, environmental accountability and constant attention to detail.
+We are proud of our honest and considerate work force, and have earned a reputation as a rewarding place to work.
   button:
     enabled: true
-    button_url: /schedule-a-tour/
+    button_url: /about-us/
     button_text: Learn More About Milk Source
     open_in_new_tab: false
-  # button_2:
+  image1:
+    enabled: true
+    image_url: /uploads/corn-harvester.jpg
+    image_alt: Corn harvester
+  image2:
-  #   enabled: true
+    enabled: true
-  #   button_url: /boarding/
-  #   button_text: Boarding services
-  #   open_in_new_tab: false
-  image:
+    image_url: /uploads/portrait-of-a-cow.jpg
+    image_alt: Portrait of a cow
+our_facility_block:
   enabled: false
-    image_url: /uploads/animal-group-image.jpg
-    image_alt: Horses and dogs together in pasture at Whistler's Run
-our_facility_block:
-  enabled: true
   heading: Our facility
   body: >-
     <p>With a state-of-the-art equestrian barn and on-site safety features and